Illegal drug trade in Venezuela: Indictment of Maduro and senior Venezuelan officials

-The reward was increased again to $50 million on 7 August 2025, with Attorney General Pam Bondi accusing Maduro of collaborating with foreign terrorist organizations, such as Tren de Aragua, the Sinaloa Cartel, and the Cartel of the Suns, to bring deadly violence to the United States.
-In a video message, Bondi described Maduro as one of the "world's most notorious narco-traffickers" and a "threat to national security," which prompted the reward to be doubled.
+The reward was increased again to $50 million on 7 August 2025, with Attorney General Pam Bondi accusing Maduro of collaborating with foreign terrorist organizations, such as Tren de Aragua, the Sinaloa Cartel, and the Cartel of the Suns.
+Bondi described Maduro as one of the "world's most notorious narco-traffickers" and a "threat to national security," which prompted the reward to be doubled.
 She concluded, "Under President Trump's leadership, Maduro will not escape justice, and he will be held accountable for his despicable crimes," before providing the public with a hotline number to report tips to the Drug Enforcement Administration.
 In a Fox News interview, Bondi stated that the DOJ had seized approximately $700 million in assets linked to Maduro.
 The assets allegedly included multiple luxury homes in Florida, a mansion in the Dominican Republic, private jets, vehicles, a horse farm, jewelry, and large sums of cash.
-Bondi described Maduro’s government as an "organized crime operation" that continued to function despite the seizures.
+She described Maduro's government as an "organized crime operation" that continued to function despite the seizures.

-This led to mockery of Bondi and the Trump administration on social media, with the phrase "He's in Venezuela" trending on Twitter.
-Some users claimed it was a deliberate distraction from the controversy surrounding the Jeffrey Epstein client list.
-Venezuelan Foreign Minister Yván Gil dismissed the announcement as a "crude political propaganda operation," adding that he was not surprised given Bondi’s failure to deliver the client list of the convicted sex offender Jeffrey Epstein.
-Venezuelan Vice President Delcy Rodríguez dismissed Bondi’s allegations as a "shameless," accusing her of staging a “cardboard cutout” performance to continue a “ridiculous and cheap show” against Maduro.
-Rodríguez further claimed that Bondi was not in her right mind, suggesting that the Epstein case was keeping her up at night.
-Maduro, for his part, dared Trump to arrest him during a nationally televised speech and warned American leaders not to even attempt such an action, saying it would provoke a response that could also lead to the end of the American empire.
+Increasing Maduro's bounty led to some mockery of Bondi and the Trump administration on social media, with the phrase "He's in Venezuela" trending on Twitter.
+Some users claimed the move was merely a distraction from the concurrent controversy surrounding the Jeffrey Epstein client list.
+Venezuelan officials, such as foreign minister Yván Gil and Vice President Delcy Rodríguez, also framed it as a distraction from the Jeffrey Epstein controversy, while dismissing the announcement as a "crude political propaganda operation" and a "ridiculous and cheap show", respectively.
+Maduro, for his part, dared Trump to arrest him during a nationally televised speech and warned US leadership that attempting to do so would provoke a response that could also lead to the end of the American empire.

+On 3 January 2026, U.S. special operations forces raided Caracas and captured Maduro and his wife Cilia Flores at their compound.
+Per anonymous U.S. sources, a Venezuelan source was used by the CIA to track Maduro's whereabouts, and the bounty was a clear aid in receiving reward.
+Maduro and Flores were transported to the United States and taken into federal custody in New York City.
+He is currently detained at the Metropolitan Detention Center in Brooklyn.
+Maduro and Flores pleaded not guilty to their charges.